 Steve’s first thought was to wonder why anyone would choose a dumpster to profess his love.
 He second was: OK, the guy was named Booger.

-Following that first visit to Chris’s family land, Chad and I had roamed around the countryside scanning for interesting abandoned buildings, of which there were many, and at one point had come upon a rather disturbing trio of men riding around in a low-slung pickup truck.
-We were stopped on a remote gravel road when the weird guys rolled past, very slowly, the driver eyeing us with an unsettling grin; in back rode a huge man who was reclining against a pillow propped against the tailgate, and who was also grinning.
+Chris and I had arrived in Satartia midway through a day devoted to dismantling a century-old log corncrib on his family’s land in the nearby hills, where he lives.
+Chris had offered it to me to move, because his grandmother had decreed that it should be bulldozed, and my friend Chad agreed to help.
+During our first visit to appraise the salvageability of the corn crib, Chad and I had roamed around the countryside looking for interesting abandoned buildings, of which there were many, and at one point had come upon a trio of men riding around in a low-slung pickup truck.
+We were stopped on a remote gravel road when they rolled past, very slowly, the driver eyeing us with an unsettling grin; in back rode a huge man who was reclining against a pillow propped against the tailgate, and who was also grinning.
 Chad and I aren’t particularly skittish about such things, but we remembered those guys when we got out to explore the next abandoned house, and as a result we didn’t tarry.
 I later told Chris about them and naturally he knew exactly who I was talking about.
-The guy driving, he said, was named Tater.
-He added that my general assessment of the crew was accurate.
-The fact of the slowly roaming Tater would come up later on, in the newly unfolding Booger-love-Sissy saga.
+This would come up later, in the newly unfolding Booger-love-Sissy saga.

 The ladies didn’t have much more information, and we got interrupted by the brief appearance of the second-string quarterback for the Kansas City Chiefs, who hunts in the area and came in to buy a soft drink, during which the two women got palpitations and went on about him after he left, until Chris steered the conversation back to Booger and Sissy.
 Apparently the message on the dumpster had long since faded away, or had been repainted or whatever.
 It was gone.
 But its very evocation stirred interest.
 So it was that the idea of it, and the glaring absence of it now, sparked interest in remedying the situation.
 The result was a new can of spray paint and the resurrection of the old dumpster love message, an homage to Booger’s original.
 I’m not going to say who did it but it seemed, communally, like the right thing to do.